Jinnie/fairyKame/README.md

 # Setup guide:

-- Set wifi id and password in webconnector.cpp
+- Set wifi id and password in [webconnector.cpp](https://github.com/Jinnie/fairyKame/blob/develop/code/arduino/src/soul/webconnector.cpp)
-- If needed, finely calibrate your robot by setting trim height (for robot height) and trim spread (legs angle) in leg-2dof.cpp.
+- If needed, finely calibrate your robot by setting trim height (for robot height) and trim spread (legs angle) in [leg-2dof.cpp](https://github.com/Jinnie/fairyKame/blob/develop/code/arduino/src/body/leg-2dof.cpp).
 - You can build/deploy in PlatformIO, or in the Arduino dev environment (not tested, but should work, feedback is welcome if you try it)

 # Contribution guide:

 There is no small contribution.
 Anything counts - a question, vague idea, anything.
 Post your thoughts as Issues and we'll get in discussion about them.

-- Explore basic command options at minicame.cpp.
+- Explore basic command options at [minicame.cpp](https://github.com/Jinnie/fairyKame/blob/develop/code/arduino/src/minikame.cpp).
 Create your own combinations of gaits, phases, directions.
-- Explore the gaits in mind/gaits.
-Create your own.
+- Explore the gait objects in [gaits.cpp](https://github.com/Jinnie/fairyKame/blob/develop/code/arduino/src/mind/gaits.cpp).
+They give you more control over the robot then the basic moves.
+If you want a more rapid move, or longer steps, that's the place to go.
 - Suggest your own modifications on the robot body, or share ideas.
 - Be patient.
 Opensource contribution takes time and dialog.
 - If you have ideas that are diverging from ours, or we're not accepting yours, fork and go!
 Respect the License.